abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 ```

 The line `module M;` implicitly imports the interface of module `M`, making
-the declarations in the interface available in the immplementation files.
+the declarations in the interface available in these implementation files.

 The C++ standard doesn't provide a similar mechanism for partitions.
 There are
 no implementation files for partitions.